waldolemmer/waldolemmer.github.io/guides/gentoo/how-to-modify-source-code-on-gentoo.md

 ---
 sidebar_position: 5
 description: >
-    Changing the source code of a Gentoo package – the right way.
+    Changing the source code of a package on Gentoo Linux – the right way.
 ---

 # How to modify source code on Gentoo